You can set up a domain-wide routing policy for inbound messages using Default routing.

 - All recipients—Specify all recipients in your domain.
 By default, this only affects unrecognized addresses.

-- In the If the envelope recipient matches the above, do the following section, specify whether the message should be rejected or modified when the conditions are met for the routing setting.
+- In the If the envelope recipient matches the above, do the following section, specify whether the message should be rejected, modified, or quarantined when the conditions meet the routing setting.

 This option lets you modify messages by adding headers, changing the route, changing the envelope recipient, adding more recipients (additional, or secondary routes), and removing attachments.